ellipsis-drive/python-package/docs/path/vector/index.md

 **Mandatory arguments**

 - pathId (uuid) id of the vector to edit
+- token (string), your token
+**Optional arguments**
 - maxZoom (int) The max zoomlevel of the layer
-- token (string), your token
+- properties (array of strings) the order in which the properties should visually appear.